-Real estate investments are recorded in the financial statements under the equity method when there is an interest of 20% or greater.
-The cost method has been used for investments of less than 20% and carried at market value.
+Real estate investments are recorded in the financial statements under the equity method and are carried at lower of cost or market value.
 The fair values of real estate investment funds are provided by the individual real estate fund managers and are evaluated by the System's real estate consultant.